Guinea-Bissau: Pre-European contact

-The deep history of what is now Guinea-Bissau is poorly understood by historians.
+The ancient history of what is now Guinea-Bissau is poorly understood by historians.
 The earliest inhabitants were the Jola, Papel, Manjak, Balanta, and Biafada peoples.
-Later the Mandinka and Fulani migrated into the region, in the 13th and 15th centuries, respectively.
+Later the Mandinka and Fulani migrated into the region in the 13th and 15th centuries respectively.
 They pushed the earlier inhabitants towards the coast and onto the Bijagos islands.

 The Balanta and Jola had weak or non-existent institutions of kingship but emphasised decentralization, with power invested in heads of villages and families.
 The Mandinka, Fula, Papel, Manjak, and Biafada chiefs were vassals to kings.
 The customs, rites, and ceremonies varied, but nobles commanded all the major positions, including the judicial system.
 Social stratification was seen in the clothing and accessories of the people, in housing materials, and in transportation options.
 Trade was widespread between ethnic groups.
-Items traded included pepper and kola nuts from the southern forests; kola nuts, iron, and iron utensils from the savannah-forest zone; salt and dried fish from the coast; and Mandinka cotton cloth.
+Items traded included pepper and kola nuts from the southern forests; iron and iron utensils from the savannah-forest zone; salt and dried fish from the coast; and Mandinka cotton cloth.